 Stockholm was recently named the fifth most congested city in Western Europe and the local and national road authorities must therefore work hard to resolve the ensuing congestion problems.
 One important part of this work is to provide accurate estimations of the current and future traffic state for a large part of the network.
 In order to achieve these goals, new cost-effective methods for collecting traffic data together with effective models that can fuse different types of data together need to be developed and implemented.
-The Swedish Transport Administration aims to create a system that can produce travel time estimations and predictions in real-time for the three major cities in Sweden namely: Stockholm, Gothenburg and Malmö.
+The Swedish Transport Administration aims to create a system that can produce travel time estimations and predictions in real-time for the three major cities in Sweden, Stockholm, Gothenburg and Malmö.
 As a part of this ongoing work the Mobile Millennium Stockholm project was initiated in 2010.
-This project is a collaboration between the Transport Administration, the Swedish Swedish organizations Linköping University, the Royal Institute of Technology in Stockholm and Sweco Infrastructure, and the University of California, Berkeley in the United States.
+This project is a collaboration between the Swedish Transport Authorities, the Swedish organizations Linköping University, the Royal Institute of Technology in Stockholm and Sweco Infrastructure, and the University of California, Berkeley in the United States.
 The purpose of the project is to assimilate the knowledge gained from the UC Berkeley Mobile Millennium project and develop new methods for data fusion that can facilitate an adaptation of the system that meets Swedish requirements.
-The data fusion methods will utilize the potential of each data source in order to improve estimations and predictions of the traffic state.
+The data fusion methods will utilize the potential of each data source in order to improve estimations and predictions of traffic state.
+The focus during the first phase of the project will be on estimating travel times for seven specific commuter routes in Stockholm.